1948 Atlantic hurricane season: Tropical Storm One

 A broad area of low pressure in the central Caribbean Sea developed into a tropical depression early on May 22.
 The circulation moved northward, and it made landfall in southwest Haiti around 1200 UTC with winds of 35 mph.
 Over the next day, the system crossed Hispaniola and the Turks and Caicos Islands with winds unchanged.
 Turning to the northeast, it strengthened into a tropical storm at 1200 UTC on May 24 while over the southwest Atlantic.
 Shortly afterward, the tropical cyclone turned to the north.
 On May 25, the storm's forward motion slowed to a crawl; within a few hours, the storm attained its estimated peak intensity of 50 mph, as reported by reconnaissance aircraft, though no ships reported gale-force winds.
 The next day, the cyclone started to weaken, and on May 27, the system began to accelerate northward.
 The system diminished to a tropical depression on May 29 shortly prior to dissipation.

 The tropical system brought heavy precipitation to Hispaniola, and widespread flooding took place across the region.
 In the Dominican Republic, the capital city of Santo Domingo (then known as Ciudad Trujillo) was impacted significantly, where 9 in of rain fell in 24 hours.
 More than 20 bridges were swept away, isolating the city from the rest of the country.
 Several people went missing in the floodwaters and it is estimated that 80 people died.
-The storm ranks as the deadliest Atlantic tropical cyclone to form in the off-season.
+The storm ranks as the deadliest recorded Atlantic tropical cyclone to form in the off-season.